Content

 Cultural Considerations

 Tulum is a laid-back destination, but showing respect for local customs helps avoid conflict.
 Mexicans tend to be formal in their language and generally avoid confrontation.
-Speaking loudly or using confrontational body language, which might be fairly common in your home country, can be seen as highly offensive here.
-Always remember that you are a guest.
+Speaking loudly or using confrontational body language, which are more common in some other countries, can be seen as highly offensive here.

 Final Thoughts